DarkKnight2000/raylib-c-template/README.md

 ## Usage
 - All these commands should be run in the project root
 - For building and running the program
+- If not building to Desktop, make sure all the [Makefile Settings](#makefile-settings) are correctly set.

 ```
 # for Desktop